Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python/getting_started_with_snowpark_python.md

 - How to bring a trained ML model into Snowflake as a UDF to score new data

 ### What You’ll Need
-- A Snowflake Account with Anaconda Integration enabled by ORGADMIN - if you do not already have a Snowflake account, you can register for a [free trial account](https://signup.snowflake.com/)
+- A Snowflake Account with [Anaconda Integration enabled by ORGADMIN](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda) - if you do not already have a Snowflake account, you can register for a [free trial account](https://signup.snowflake.com/)
+- A Snowflake login with the `ACCOUNTADMIN` role.
+If you have this role in your corporate environment, you may choose to use it directly.
+If not, you will either need to (1) register for a free trial account above, (2) use a different role that has the ability to create and use a database, schema and tables, and UDFs (edit the `config.py` file and Jupyter notebooks to use this alternative role), OR (3) use an existing database and schema in which you can create tables and UDFs (edit the `config.py` file and notebook to use that role, database, and schema).
+If you're confused, it is best to just sign up for a free Enterprise-level trial account via the link above.
 - Python 3.8
 - Jupyter Notebook
 - Snowpark Python 0.7.0 API (included in the [Quickstart GitHub repo](https://github.com/Snowflake-Labs/sfguide-getting-started-snowpark-python))